dimipash/React-Native/CrudApp/README.md

 # CrudApp

-A simple React Native application demonstrating CRUD (Create, Read, Update, Delete) operations.
+A simple React Native application demonstrating CRUD (Create, Read, Update, Delete) operations with additional features like theme switching and persistent storage.

 ## Overview

-This application provides basic functionality for managing a list of items (likely todos based on the project structure).
-It serves as a fundamental example of data manipulation in a React Native environment using Expo.
+This application provides functionality for:
+- Managing a list of todos with full CRUD operations
+- Switching between light and dark themes
+- Persisting todos between app sessions
+- Using custom fonts (Inter)
+- Automatic status bar theming

+Built with React Native and Expo, it serves as a comprehensive example of modern mobile app development patterns.

 ## Getting Started